cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

     while inside of the web-client folder

-2. Copy in the hooks folder from the [tutorial's repository](https://github.com/cogment/cogment-tutorial-rps) in the path [6-web-client/web-client/src/hooks](./6-web-client/web-client/src/hooks) into your src directory.
+2. Copy in the hooks folder from the [tutorial's repository](https://github.com/cogment/cogment-tutorial-rps), found at [6-web-client/web-client/src/hooks](./6-web-client/web-client/src/hooks) into our src directory.

-3. Up one folder, in your project directory (where you have your cogment.yaml), run the following command to generate Javascript files from your defined protobufs
+3. Navigate one folder up to your project directory (where you have your cogment.yaml) then run the following command to generate Javascript files from your defined protobufs:
     ```console
     $ cogment generate --js_dir=./web-client
     ```

-> NOTE: The react hooks used in this section of the tutorial would normally be generated with `cogment init` if we had chosen `Y` when asked if we wanted a web client
+> NOTE: Had we chosen `Y` at the beginning of this tutorial when asked by the CLI if we wanted a web client, the react hooks used in this section would normally have been generated with the command `cogment init`."

 Now that all that's done, we can finally start coding our web client!

 # CODE

-> NOTE: For each of the following files, we will provide the styles in a code block, feel free to skip these, or make your own, they are not important to the function of this application
+> NOTE: For each of the following files, we will provide the styles in a code block.
+Feel free to skip these, or make your own; they are not important to the function of this application.

 ## index.js / index.css

-When you created your react app, these two files were generated automatically.
-Replace their contents with the following
+When we created our react app, these two files were generated automatically.
+Replace their content with the following:

-> NOTE: These can also be downloaded from the [tutorial's repository](https://github.com/cogment/cogment-tutorial-rps)
+> NOTE: These can also be downloaded from the [tutorial's repository](https://github.com/cogment/cogment-tutorial-rps).

 index.css: